Service (Selection Aids, User Manual, Infrared Research)

 The following work guidelines give you valuable information for the correct selection of infrared heaters.
 While the selection according to application is solely based on practical experience, the selection according to temperature and wave length and selection according to spectra also specify the emitter-specific design parameters.
 The user manual include important safety and operation information.

-Selection According to Application
+IR Emitter Selection According to Application

 Application Short Wave Quartz Emitters Medium Wave Quartz Emitters Long Wave Ceramic Infrared Emitters